Formation Entry 12 of 25

 Integrity requires educational institutions to model the virtues they claim to teach.
 A school cannot teach truth while hiding failure for image.
 It cannot teach fairness while applying standards selectively.
 It cannot teach courage while avoiding hard questions.
 It cannot teach responsibility while blaming every problem on forces outside itself.
 The hidden curriculum of institutional conduct may teach more than the official syllabus.

 Education should not be confused with ideological capture.
 Students should learn to reason, examine evidence, understand traditions, test claims, and engage disagreement.
 Formation in judgment is not the same as training people to repeat approved slogans.
 At the same time, education cannot pretend to be value-free.
-It always honors some goods: truth or convenience, courage or conformity, curiosity or performance, wisdom or status.
+It will honor some goods: truth or convenience, courage or conformity, curiosity or performance, wisdom or status.
 The honest path is to name the goods and defend them by reality, reciprocity, integrity, and long-term responsibility.

 Teachers are formative models.
 Their patience, preparation, fairness, intellectual honesty, and love of the subject matter matter.
 A teacher who shows disciplined curiosity teaches more than facts.
 A teacher who humiliates students teaches fear.
 A teacher who refuses standards teaches that the student is not worth demanding anything from.
 Teaching is not only delivery.
 It is embodied authority in service of growth.